Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Higgs Low-Energy Theorem and di-photon decay of the Higgs boson

-After obtaining closed-form expressions for the leading two-loop, unrenormalized, corrections to the photon self-energy --- expanded in terms of both ultraviolet (UV) and IR regulators --- we inserted the full field dependence of masses and couplings, and took a derivative of these expressions with respect to the Higgs field $h$ in order to obtain the corresponding contributions to the Higgs di-photon decay amplitude.
+After obtaining closed-form expressions for the leading two-loop, unrenormalized, corrections to the photon self-energy --- expanded in terms of the ultraviolet (UV) regulator --- we inserted the full field dependence of masses and couplings, and took a derivative of these expressions with respect to the Higgs field $h$ in order to obtain the corresponding contributions to the Higgs di-photon decay amplitude.
 These results were then complemented by subloop renormalization contributions as well as external Higgs-leg corrections that also contribute at the leading two-loop level.
-All scalar masses as well as the EW VEV have been renormalized in an on-shell (OS) scheme (we note that for the renormalization of the VEV, we follow the prescription of Ref.~\cite{Kanemura:2015mxa}).
+The physical masses of the BSM scalars --- i.e.\ $m_H$, $m_A$, and $m_{H^\pm}$ --- as well as the EW VEV $v$ have been renormalized in an on-shell (OS) scheme (we note that for the renormalization of the VEV, we follow the prescription of Ref.~\cite{Kanemura:2015mxa}).
+For the BSM mass scale $\mu_2^2$, we have employed two different choices of renormalization schemes, a process-dependent on-shell (PDOS) scheme (following Refs.~\cite{Abe:2015rja,Banerjee:2021oxc}) as well as the decoupling-inspired (DI) scheme of Ref.~\cite{Braathen:2019pxr,Braathen:2019zoh}.
+Both options are discussed below together with the obtained analytical results.